George Douglas-Pennant, 2nd Baron Penrhyn

-George Sholto Gordon Douglas-Pennant, 2nd Baron Penrhyn (30 September 1836 – 10 March 1907), was a landowner who played a prominent part in the Welsh slate industry as the owner of the Penrhyn Quarry in North Wales.
+George Sholto Gordon Douglas-Pennant, 2nd Baron Penrhyn (born Douglas; 30 September 1836 – 10 March 1907) was a British peer and landowner who played a prominent part in the Welsh slate industry as the owner of the Penrhyn Quarry in North Wales.
+Penrhyn, an opponent of trade unions who engaged in frequent disputes with his employees, was called "the best hated employer in Britain".

-Life
+Early life and education

-He was born at Linton Springs, Yorkshire, on 30 September 1836.
-He was the elder son of Edward Gordon Douglas (1800–1886), third son of The Hon.
-John Douglas, second son of James Douglas, 14th Earl of Morton.
-His mother, his father's first wife, was Juliana Isabella Mary (died 1842), eldest daughter and co-heiress of George Hay Dawkins-Pennant of Penrhyn Castle.
-In 1841, the father, whose wife inherited vast property in North Wales, assumed the additional surname of Pennant by royal licence, and was raised to the peerage as Baron Penrhyn on 3 August 1866.
+Penrhyn was born in 1836 at Linton Spring Hall, in Wetherby, Yorkshire.
+He was the elder son of Scottish father Edward Gordon Douglas (1800–1886), third son of The Hon.
+John Douglas, who was the second son of James Douglas, 14th Earl of Morton.
+His mother, his father's first wife, was Juliana Isabella Mary Dawkins-Pennant (died 1842), who inherited considerable land in North Wales as the eldest daughter and co-heiress of George Hay Dawkins-Pennant of Penrhyn Castle.
+In 1841, his father assumed the additional surname of Pennant by royal licence.
+His father was raised to the peerage as Baron Penrhyn on 3 August 1866.

 George was educated at Eton and Christ Church, Oxford.

+Career

-A project of entering the army was abandoned in deference to his father's wishes, but he always interested himself in military affairs.
+A plan to enter the army was abandoned in deference to his father's wishes, but he was always interested in military affairs.
 He was commissioned on 1 March 1860 as captain-commandant of the 1st (Carnarvon) Carnarvonshire Rifle Volunteer Corps, which was largely recruited from his family's Penrhyn Slate Quarry.
 A second unit was soon raised from Pennant employees and he was promoted to major in command of the 1st Administrative Battalion of Carnarvonshire Rifle Volunteers.
 He was later made Honorary Colonel of the 4th (Royal Carnarvon and Merioneth Militia) Battalion, Royal Welsh Fusiliers, a position that his father had also held.

-In 1866 he was elected Conservative Member of Parliament for Caernarvonshire, and held the seat until 1868.
+In 1866 he was elected Conservative Member of Parliament for Caernarvonshire, and held the seat until he was defeated in 1868.
 Following this defeat his father sacked 80 quarrymen for failing to vote for him.
-He was again elected in 1874, but was defeated in 1880 by Watkin Williams, Q.C.
+He was re-elected in 1874, but was defeated in 1880 by Watkin Williams, Q.C.